-Conversion Rate Optimisation, otherwise known as CRO, has gathered some momentum in digital circles and is now a certified metric within most campaigns.
+Conversion Rate Optimisation, otherwise known as CRO, has gathered momentum in digital circles.
+It's now considered a cornerstone of an effective digital marketing strategy, and a certified metric within most campaigns.

 Some compare CRO to KPIs (Key Performance Indicators), while others are unaware altogether.